The pie() plot can be used in normal map note icons including shaped notes. Originally, this pattern was only available for use in container plots.

 - Labels are now drawn atop pie chart segments (avoiding other other segments overlying each others labels).

-- The colours for each segment of the pie chart are taken from the attribute $PlotColorList ( default value: 2;7;3;8;4;9;0;5;1;6).
+- The colours for each segment of the pie chart are taken from the attribute $PlotColorList (default list value: "2;7;3;8;4;9;0;5;1;6" - using system numbered colours).
 The first colour designates the colour of the first segment, and remaining colours in the list are used in rotation until all segments have been drawn.
-If the list contains fewer than two colours, “black;white” are used inside.
+If the list contains fewer than two colours, "black;white" are used inside.

 - If the container is sufficiently wide, a legend is drawn to the right of the pie chart.
 Otherwise, pie segments are labeled in the pie chart (where the slice is big enough to fit a label - smaller slices are left unlabelled.